 Making music and music production becomes easier and handy with MIDI controller keyboards.
-They come is various sizes, with more controls, pads and knobs on-board, which can easily be connected to Mac, PC or to iOS devices.
+They come in various sizes, with more controls, pads, and knobs on-board, which can easily be connected to Mac, PC, or to iOS devices.

 Nektar is a great brand when it comes to MIDI controller keyboard.
 And, this 2019 one of the most well sought out premium 61-note keyboards is the Nektar Impact GX61 Controller Keyboard.

 It has pitch-bend and modulation wheels, two multi-colored octave buttons, dedicated transpose buttons, and more, with a total of 14 MIDI-assignable buttons.

 Octave buttons allow you to go up and down the keyboard range in -3/+4 octaves, while transpose buttons allow you to go up to +/- 12 semi-tones of the keyboard range.

 It’s packed with the reliable Nektar DAW Integration that helps you connect to the most popular DAWs to date.
 It includes the Bitwig 8-Track DAW that gives you more pleasure when using the controller.
 Compatible with Mac, Windows PC, and iOS devices, easy for you to integrate this with your computer system.

 - The keyboard is great with nice aftertouch

 - It’s light and compact great for on-the-go musicians

 - Some users say that the keys are just too loud

 If you are looking for a reliable controller keyboard for portable music production, M-Audio 32 Keys Keystation Mini 32 is the one for you.
 It has velocity-sensitive, synth-action 32 keys with pitch-bend, modulation and sustain buttons for more expressive performances.